 Ready to go? – follow the steps given below

-1. Download NSU 4.1 for Retail free from here (about 104MB) and install in your Windows PC (Win7, 8 or higher) – it will take some time as many components will be installed
+1. Download NSU 4.1 for Retail free from here (not available now) and install in your Windows PC (Win7, 8 or higher) – it will take some time as many components will be installed

 2. After installation, launch NSU – you must be online to use NSU (a fast internet connection is recommended) – you should see following launch screen